ushatechmanish/website/content/en/docs/concepts/overview/working-with-objects/_index.md

 ```
 deployment.apps/nginx-deployment created
 ```
+Note: For new users , you need to install minikube and kubectl on machine and run `minikube start` to start a minikube cluster on the machine before using the `kubectl apply` command
 ### Required fields

 In the manifest (YAML or JSON file) for the Kubernetes object you want to create, you'll need to set values for